willjantscher/Personnel_Tracker/README.md

 ### Additional Duty Tracker - Emily Hosoya

+This service displays a list of additional duties within the unit.
+Admins can add a new duty title, assign it to an individual, and set its estimated workload.
+They can also make changes to an existing position.

+When an admin assigns a member to a duty, the member's name and rank appear alongside the duty title.
+Unassigned positions are highlighted in red and can be filtered.
+Yellow rows signify that this duty has an imminent departing member.
+These notify the squadron to reassign the responsibility to another member in the immediate future.

 ### Navigation Bar

 The navigation bar is mounted accross all routes in this application and provides links to the major micro-apps.
 It also includes the illustrious Team Scorp%co logo.